 Reviews run for a minimum of one week.
 The outcome of the review is decided on this date.
 This is the last day to make comments or ask questions about this review.

 Initial release, tested on x, p, z Linux platforms.
-Containing most of the functionality required for to be fully functional and compliant.
+Containing most of the functionality required for to be fully functional.
 Check the release notes for known limitations.

 - A Virtual Machine and partial .class library implemenation of the Java Platform, Standard Edition which combines with OpenJDK version 8.
 Version 9 or later is not supported by this release.

 - Performance optimizations for memory footprint and startup time

 - Linux on ppc64le